 I’ve lived in the Seattle area for much of my life, though I spent 4 years in Minnesota as an undergraduate (St. Olaf College) and 10 years in Northern California as a graduate student and teacher (UC Berkeley).
-My husband of 26 years and I met in Kindergarten, when my mom bought homemade puppets from his mom.
+My husband of 28 years and I met in Kindergarten, when my mom bought homemade puppets from his mom.
 We have 3 children, one in high school, one in college, and one in Denver (he’s the recent college graduate.)
-This year we added a Norwegian Buhund to our family and she loves to join us on hiking and snowshoe adventures.
+A few years ago we added a Norwegian Buhund to our family; she loves to join us on hiking and snowshoe adventures.
 She has not, however, shown an interest in two of my other favorite activities: cycling and Nordic skiing.

 Interest and Experience in Education